 Assess Your Dietary Needs and Preferences

-Probiotics are also being formulated with other functional ingredients and nutrients, including vitamin D in Biotics 8.
+Probiotics are also being formulated with other functional ingredients and nutrients—for example, the vitamin D in Biotics 8.
 Some consumers may like the combo while others might not—once again stressing that probiotics are not one-size-fits-all.

 Consider Convenience and Accessibility

-While the ingredients of the probiotic do matter, the beneficial bacteria is not so beneficial if they aren’t taken consistently.
-So, we also recommend basing your probiotic selection on how conveniently you can follow the indicated instructions.
+While the ingredients of the probiotic do matter, the beneficial bacteria are not so beneficial if they aren’t taken consistently.
+So, we also recommend basing your probiotic selection on how consistently you can follow the indicated instructions.

 For instance, some of the best probiotic supplements listed above are shelf-stable while others require refrigeration.
 So if you stray away from our list, investigate if the supplement requires refrigeration or other specific storage instructions.